 Figuring out the best solution for a customer

-Assuming PostHog is the best solution for a customer, you should look at their level of scale and if they have any specific privacy or security needs to determine the most appropriate plan for them.
+Assuming PostHog is the best solution for a customer, you should look at their level of scale and if they have any specific security needs to determine the most appropriate plan for them.

 What about Open Source?